7 Excel Spreadsheet Problems and How to Solve Them

-You may already be suffering the effects of data validation problems without realizing the root cause.
+You may already suffer the effects of data validation problems without realizing the root cause.
 Consider a situation where you have a list of invoices in Excel.
-The user has typed the name of the customer slightly differently on each invoice.
-As a result, you’ve got invoices to “Jones Ltd,” “Jones Limited,” “Jonse Ltd,” and “joness.”
+The user types the name of the customer slightly differently on each invoice.
+As a result, you get invoices to “Jones Ltd,” “Jones Limited,” “Jonse Ltd,” and “joness.”
 You may be aware that these are all referring to the same company, but Excel doesn’t.
-Any analysis of the invoice data, such as a pivot table based on customers by month, will give multiple results where there should only be one.
+Any analysis of the invoice data, such as a pivot table based on customers by month, delivers multiple results when there should only be one.

-Excel isn’t the fastest application in the world, and its programming language, VBA, is sluggish compared to more professional programming languages such as C#.
+Excel isn’t the fastest application, and its programming language, VBA, is sluggish compared to more professional programming languages such as C#.
 This scenario stems from the intended use and flexible nature of Excel.
 It is, after all, a spreadsheet engine.
-Yes, it can be pressed into service to manage lists of data, but that doesn’t mean that it’s the best choice for this kind of work.
-Indeed, other applications are better suited to such tasks—mainly because they are explicitly designed to do them.
+Yes, Excel VBA can be pressed into service to manage lists of data, but that doesn’t mean it’s the best choice for that kind of work.
+Other applications are better suited to such tasks—mainly because they get explicitly designed to do them.

-If you’re hitting any of the problems outlined above, don’t ignore them.
-There’s a professional answer to storing “structured data,” and it’s our old friend, the database.
+If you’re hitting any of the problems outlined in this article, don’t ignore them.
+There’s a professional answer to storing structured data, known as the database.
 It doesn’t have to be scary or expensive, and it should allow you to think logically about your data, how it links together, and how you interact with it.

-Take heed, though: if you’re moving from a spreadsheet solution to a database, don’t slavishly duplicate the spreadsheet design: take the opportunity to make it better.
+Take note, though: if you’re moving from a spreadsheet solution to a database, don’t slavishly duplicate the spreadsheet design: take the opportunity to make it better.

 For instance, if you have a list of customers and the details of all your interactions with them, that is considered a customer relationship management (CRM) system.
-Despite its fancy name, a CRM system is simply a specialized database.
+Despite its fancy name, a CRM system is a specialized database.
 Similarly, account packages such as QuickBooks and Sage are specialist databases.
-If you can’t find a prebuilt application that suits your particular needs, you can probably build one yourself or get one made for you by your IT department or use a consultant.
+If you can’t find a prebuilt application that suits your particular needs, you can build it yourself or get one made for you by your IT department or consultant.

 The most common database type is a relational database, which stores its data in tables and consists of rows and columns.
 Each row holds the data for a separate item.
 For example, each column describes a different attribute of the subject, such as the customer’s name or credit limit.